opsschool/curriculum/soft_skills.rst

 You can probably see how you could make some of these arguments mathematically in a spreadsheet.
 The part that is missing is the "why" and that's where the impact comes in.
-Senior management may say that operations needs to reduce overall costs.
+Senior management may believe that operations needs to reduce overall costs.
 This is when you need non-numerical supporting evidence to persuade management that operations does need to hire a specialist or make the case for an apprentice that